atc0005/brick/docs/deploy.md

    the path to a configuration file.
    - e.g., `ExecStart=/usr/local/sbin/brick --config-file
      /usr/local/etc/brick/config.toml`
+   - **NOTE**: If you opt to deploy `brick` using the provided DEB or RPM packages then binaries will be placed in the `/usr/sbin/` path instead of the `/usr/local/sbin/` path
    - optionally, specify environment variables using a supported method to override default settings as needed
    - see the [configuration](configure.md) guide for supported environment